Our Top 10 Tapas Bars in Nerja

 One of the main reasons why this church is popular is the fact that it’s the only church in the world that includes representations of all three archangels.

 St Michael (San Miguel in Spanish) is the archangel that holds the most significance in Nerja.
 It is the town’s patron saint (el patrón del pueblo).

 From all the times I’ve been to Nerja, there were weddings or other religious events going on.
 Not only locals get married here, but many foreigners choose El Salvador for their wedding ceremonies.

 Two of our daughter’s got married in El Salvador.
 Something me and Jean will never ever forget

-As you walk around Balcon de Europa, you can hear the chime which happens every hour too.
+As you walk around Balcon de Europa, you can hear the regular chimes from the bell tower beautiful.